 It has to be noted that SG&A expenses are reported in a company’s income statement under the expenses section.

-SG&A expenses are broken down into three categories as it’s seen from the very letters of this initialism: “S” for selling, “G” for general and “A” for administrative.
+SG&A expenses are broken down into three categories as seen from the very letters of this initialism: “S” stands for selling, “G” for general and “A” for administrative expenses.
 We’ll take a closer look at them.

-When it comes to selling expenses, they’re often divided into direct and indirect costs.
+When it comes to business selling expenses, they’re often divided into direct and indirect costs.

 The most typical types of selling expenses include:

-- Marketing expenses are related to a company’s product line, services, brand and image.
+- Marketing expenses.
+They’re related to a company’s product line, services, brand and image.
 Marketing includes advertising and some companies don’t divide it into separate categories, others do for various reasons.
-Marketing expenses cover the work of professionals on creating marketing strategies and techniques as well as market research for a particular product or service.
+Marketing expenses cover the work of analyst professionals on creating marketing strategies and techniques as well as market research for a particular product or service details.

-- Advertising expenses come in lots of forms of goods or services promotion starting with good-old TV/Radio ads, billboards all the way to social network campaigns and collaborations with influencers.
+- Advertising expenses.
+These expenses come in lots of forms of goods or services promotion starting with good-old TV/Radio ads, billboards all the way to online – social network campaigns and investment in collaborations with influencers .

-- Sales expenses which are made of salaries and wages of salespeople together with commissions, payroll taxes, and benefits.
+- Sales expenses.
+These are made up of salaries and wages of salespeople together with commissions, payroll tax, and benefits.

-- Travel expenses cover the fares for trips of the staff to various events like trade shows, meeting with clients.
-These may include transport expenses, accommodation fees, cost of meals, calls, and whatever is reasonably needed by a person on a business trip.
+- Travel expenses.
+They cover the fares for trips of the staff to various events like trade shows, meetings with clients.
+These may include transport expenses, accommodation fees, cost of meals, calls, and whatever costs are reasonably needed by a person on a business trip.

-G&A or general and administrative expenses are called a company’s overhead (important to differentiate from manufacturing overhead which is a part of COGS).
+G&A, or general and administrative expenses, are called a company’s overhead (important to differentiate from manufacturing overhead, which is a part of COGS).
 They occur in the daily functioning of a business and aren’t directly tied to any specific function or department in a company.
-G&A expenses are usually fixed regardless of the amount of production or sales over a period of time and normally reported together.
+General and administrative expenses are usually fixed regardless of the amount of production or sales over a period of time and normally reported together in the financial statements.